coffee2code/preserve-code-formatting/README.md

 A plugin for WordPress that preserves formatting of code for display by preventing its modification by WordPress and other plugins while also retaining whitespace.

+This plugin is available in the WordPress Plugin Directory: https://wordpress.org/plugins/preserve-code-formatting/

 ## Installation